akshita001/ProfileSummary/README.md

 ## 1. My Recent Academic Achievements

+- Consistent high performances in Mathematics, Science, English etc.
+- Participation and success in Olympiads (IMO, IEO, NSO etc.)
+- Participation and high performance in ASSET
+- Moved from India to Australia Geography in Dec/2022 and cleared IEC with highest level 3 in all English assessments

 ## 2. My Recent Extracurricular Activities

+- Taekwondo: Black Belt Certification (Test appeared and successfully cleared on 31/Oct/2022)
+- Dance/Music Certifications
+- Sports participation in Chess
+- Participation in Python programming language tests

 ## 3. My Personal Interests, Qualities

+- Blog writing on Medium
+- IEC English at North Sydney in Jan/2023

 ### My Blogs on wordpress and medium